vespa-engine/blog/_posts/2022-01-27-billion-scale-knn-part-two.md

 As we can see from the figure above, one search thread uses on average 15 seconds to compute the exact nearest neighbors.
 By increasing the number of search threads per query to 32, we can reach sub-second search latency.
-The catch is that, at as low as 1 queries per second (QPS), the node would be running at close to 100% CPU utilization.
+The catch is that at as low as one query per second (QPS), the node would be running at close to 100% CPU utilization.
 Still, trading latency over throughput might be a good decision for some use cases that do not require high query throughput or where CPU utilization is low (over-provisioned resources).
 In our case, using all available CPU cores for our exact ground truth calculations reduced the overall time duration significantly.